Summary of our market study

 3.3 A competitive market dominated by international players

-The tea market is highly competitive in France, where most of the major multinationals, such as Unilever, Twinings and Douwe Egberts, are present and offer wide and varied ranges of industrial tea.
+The tea market is highly competitive in France, where most of the major multinationals, such as Unilever, Twinings and Douwe Egberts, are present and offer a wide and varied range of industrial teas.

 3.4 Tea-related processing and trading activities